petecarapetyan/udu/README.md

 ### Current Status of Lorem Ipsum:

 - works plenty good enough to start theming sites
+- some GenLoremSpec configs are currently ignored see below
 - plenty of unfinished features such as:
    - implementation of multi-word titles
    - proper case where appropriate